HPCarey/hokkaido-tours2/README.md

  Finally, I used [pairfonts](https://pairfonts.com/) to decide which font I wanted to pair with it.
 I chose lato and with the intention of experimenting between regular and italicized.
 The clean lines and simplicity matched Dosis well and was the style I was going for with my website.

+ ### Layout
+ * The main content is on a single web page containging multiple sections which is the most appropriate for an information-based site
+ * There are 2 other pages:
+      * The Community page which provides information about the community, a sign up form and contact information, accessible via the navigation menu.
+      * A form validation page which displays a thank you message upon correct form completion.

 ## Features
 ### Existing features
 #### Navigation bar
-The navigation bar is featured on all pages of the site.
-For simplicity and for a better UX, I designed the site from a section based approach.
-This means all the sections, with the exception of the community and validation pages, are on the same webpage which is scrollable.
-For this reason I made the nav bar sticky and tried to make it as thin as possible.The nav bar is fully responsive and links to the Home, About, Tea and Community sections.
-The Validation page can only be accessed once the form on the Community section has been filled in and submitted with the correct input type.
+* The navigation bar is featured on all pages of the site.
+* As much of the site is a single page the nav bar is sticky to aid navigation and I tried to make it as thin as possible so it doesn't interfere with the content too much.
+* The nav bar is fully responsive and links to the Home, About, Tea and Community sections.
+* The Validation page can only be accessed once the form on the Community section has been filled in and submitted with the correct input type.

 #### Logo
 The logo also acts as a link to the homepage and is made up of the site name.
+It is part of the navigation bar and so is always on the screen as the navbar is sticky.

 #### Footer
-It footer social media links which open  in a new tab for good UX.
-Although this is a made up website, in theory it is largely an online community, so social media is a big part of it's online presence in terms of connecting people, sharing ideas and orgainsing and promoting events.

 * The footer is fully reposive and features at the bottom of each individual webpage.
+* The footer contains external links to social media.
 * All social media links open in a new tab and contain aria-labels for accessability.

 #### Landing page